Video

 San Carlos, Mexico Team

-Purpose: for the past thirty years the Tejido Group has developed into an interdisciplinary and collaborative applied research program in which faculty and professionals in Landscape Architecture, Planning and Architecture work side by side with University graduate and undergraduate students in an apprenticeship-style professional / learning environment.
-Tejido is also an international experience and has collaborated on projects throughout the United States, the Caribbean, Latin America, Europe, the Middle East and Asia.
+Purpose: for the past thirty-five years the Tejido Group has developed into an interdisciplinary and collaborative applied research program in which faculty and professionals in Landscape Architecture, Planning and Architecture work side by side with University graduate and undergraduate students in an apprenticeship-style professional / learning environment.
+Tejido is also an international experience and has collaborated on projects throughout the United States, the Caribbean, Latin America, Europe, the Middle East, Africa and Asia.
 Projects include: Post-Industrial Water Front Redevelopment in Prague and Ankara; Urban revitalization in Al Hamriya, Oman, river corridor master planning in Tucson and Ankara, harbor revitalization and waterfront development programs in Hong Kong, Panama and Mexico; the development of coastal planning and design guidelines for the State of Sonora, Mexico; tourism and resort planning for the Panamanian Canal Zone and Panamanian Government; campus master planning in Arizona and in Panama; small town revitalization master plans for several rural areas in Arizona, Sonora and Sinaloa Mexico including Show Low, Pinetop-Lakeside, Springerville, Clarkdale, Jerome, Benson, Camp Verde and Winslow, Arizona; a resort master plan for the Cuisinart Corp. in Anguilla, British West Indies; and sustainable community master planning in Picacho and Bisbee, Arizona, as well as San Carlos, Mexico.

 Tejido selects projects in which it wishes to participate based on several criteria: 1) project uniqueness and pedagogic value in developing our students into exceptional practicing professionals; 2) client need; 3) and, the project’s potential impact on society and the environment.
 Although Tejido has and continues to develop projects through the construction document phase, we primarily focus on the generation of conceptual alternatives for our clients.
 We concentrate our efforts on developing innovative concepts through the application of research initiative.
 Tejido believes that designers gain insight and inspiration from a variety of sources.
 An essential part of our design and planning processes occurs during pre-design research.
 During this phase, information garnered from a variety of sources is reviewed and incorporated into the design intentions of our teams of landscape architects, planners, and architects.
 Critical socio-cultural, socio-economic, environmental, functional, and image-related issues are examined in depth through hybrid qualitative and quantitative methodologies.
 Our designers then distill relevant design and planning implications from the analysis of the data collected.
 These bits and pieces of design ideas (precepts), are then incorporated into comprehensive design and planning concepts in a form of post-factum hypothesis generation.
 As part of our pre-design research, we collect information regarding clients and site through structured interviews and questionnaires, video-tape protocol studies, and extensive case study analysis.
 We also undertake exhaustive site inventories, as well as user-group analysis of the site and surrounding context.
 We gather information, synthesize it, and analyze it for design implications.
 Both qualitative and quantitative research methods are often used to develop design implications from our data.
 Design issues are then presented to our clients for their consideration and editorial comments.
 These comments are then integrated into optimum solutions that are further developed and presented in both graphic, digital, and literary form.
 We consider these presentations as means of establishing a collaborative dialogue with our clients and their representatives.
 We understand the importance of client participation, and that formative feedback and thorough research designs are essential to distinctive design products.
 In our attempt to facilitate communication with our clients, we have developed one of the largest digital libraries of design and planning case studies in the Southwest.